Information Security Management

 Performance

-• Participated in the FY2022 Cross-Sectoral Exercise organized by the National center of Incident readiness and Strategy for Cybersecurity (NISC) and the Nippon CSIRT Association
+• Participated in the FY2023 Cross-Sectoral Exercise organized by the National center of Incident readiness and Strategy for Cybersecurity and Nippon CSIRT Association

 • Conducted incident response training at plants in Japan

-• Conducted information security inspections for business partners
+• Conducted information security inspections at business partners

-• Carried out regular education and training in addition to the above
+• Carried out regular education and training of various types in addition to the above

 • Improve cybersecurity response capabilities with education and training